-I find this to be one of the best poses when I’m stressed, exhausted, and bordering on panic.
+I find this to be one of the best yoga poses for stress.
 It is safe.
 It almost feels like what the body wants to do.
 You get the relaxation of the exhale and comfort of being curled up in a ball.
 When you add the hands interlaced behind your back and lifting and lowering your hips, you also get a shoulder release and the nurturing quality of rocking.

 From Child’s Pose, interlace your fingers behind your back, lift your hips, and roll to the crown of your head.
 Keep pressing the tops of your feet down, so that you can control the amount of weight on your head.
 Take your hands any amount away from your back.
 Lower down, change the interlace, lift your hips, and roll to the crown of head again.
 Lift and lower 3 times on each side, changing the interlace each time.
 Create a rhythm with the breath and movement.

 This is an easy way to sit, and we add a shoulder release with Eagle arms.
 This pose also creates a broad back, which is the opposite of what happens when we are stuck in stress mode.
 Usually, we push and squeeze the back to propel us forward.